 Start exploring by taking classes related to your interests.
-This is a good way to familiarize yourself with a specific major and determine if you have enough of an interest to pursue a related career.
-Do not be discouraged if you find you are not as interested in a topic as you thought.
-Selecting the right major is a learning experience and may be determined through trial and error.
+This is a good way to familiarize yourself with a specific major and determine if you are interested in pursuing a related career.
+Do not be discouraged if you find you are not as interested in a topic as you thought you might be; selecting the right major is a learning experience and may be determined through trial and error.